hpc/pavilion2/docs/advanced.rst

             cmds:
                 - 'echo "Helloworld"'

-Conditional statements can also take a list of possible options.
-The example below is a bit more advanced and does the follow: run this test only if the users is either paul or francine, and the system architecture is either x86_64 or aarch64.
-Also, do not run this test if the machine name is either "roadrunner" or "summit" or if the user is calvin.
+Conditional statements can also take a list of possible options as seen below.
+In this case we only run the test on a set of machines, and skip the test on a set of users.

 .. code:: yaml

     test_three:
         only_if:
-            user: ['paul', 'francine']
-            sys_arch: ['x86_64', 'aarch64']
+            sys_name: ['roadrunner', 'summit', 'wopr', 'HAL-9000']
         not_if:
-            sys_name: ['roadrunner', 'summit']
-            user: ['calvin']
+            user: ['calvin', 'francine', 'paul']
         run:
             cmds:
-                - 'echo "How Cool."'
+                - 'echo "Helloworld"'

-The keywords ```only_if````` and ```not_if``` can also accept variables the user has defined in their yaml test file.
-For a list of other variables to use in your conditional statements see
+The keywords ``only_if`` and ``not_if`` can also accept variables defined by the user in the yaml test file.
+For a list of other variables to use in your conditional statements see `test variables <tests/variables.html>`__ for additional information.
-`Test Variables <tests/variables.html>`__
-for additional information.

 Environment